axjtan/QRCodeCameraExample2/README.md

 1. [Build a QR Scanner: A React Native Camera Tutorial](https://www.toptal.com/react-native/react-native-camera-tutorial)
 2. [React Native QR Code Scanner App using Camera Android iOS Example](https://reactnativecode.com/qr-code-scanner-app-using-camera/)

-Difference from reference is the use of 'Alert' instead of 'console'

 ## Summary

 Clone the source code locally